JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/NOTES.md

 	- Check computing paradigms table and compare with the text (attention with the mist computing)
 	- When comparing the toolkits (architecture) refer that iFogSim shadows network problems allowing to choose a delay
 	- Cuidado com o follow me fog e follow me edge....
-	- Remover papers do Handoff - not used...
-	- ver a cena das foglets
 - Final TODO:
 	- Acronym table
 	- Names with dots (e.g., L. Ye)